 COVID-19 is a virus that is spread through the respiratory droplets of an infected person.
 The best way to protect yourself against COVID-19 is through vaccination, which is available for ages 6 months and up.
 For appointments for COVID-19 vaccines, call 660-395-4711 or request an appointment online.

-The COVID-19 vaccine is free to everyone, no insurance is required.
-The Macon County Health Department currently carries the COVID-19 vaccine for all approved ages, 6 months and up.
+The COVID-19 immunization is free to everyone, no insurance is required.
+The Macon County Health Department currently carries the COVID-19 vaccine and bivalent booster vaccines for all approved ages, 6 months and up.
 Call to schedule an appointment for your vaccine at 660-395-4711.
 The following are the vaccines that the Macon County Health Department currently has available for COVID-19 vaccinations:

 This bivalent COVID-19 booster provides protection against the original COVID-19 strain and Omicron subvariants (BA.4 and BA.5).
-Individuals 12 and up are eligible who have completed the initial series of Pfizer, Moderna, or Johnson & Johnson, 2 months after the completion of their initial series or 2 months after their last booster.
-Individuals who received the Novavax vaccine are not yet eligible for a booster at this time.
+Individuals 6 months and up are eligible who have completed the initial series of Pfizer, Moderna, Novavax, or Johnson & Johnson, 2 months after the completion of their initial series or 2 months after their last booster.
 We have the bivalent booster available by appointment in our office and at our drive-thrus in October.

 As of April 1, 2022, the state of Missouri announced a transition from pandemic response to endemic response to COVID-19.
 This change to endemic does not mean the end of COVID-19; it means that the disease is here to stay, and, that we have the resources to manage the disease in our daily lives.
 These resources are meant to keep Missourians safe and healthy.
 Vaccination against COVID-19 helps protect individuals against severe illness and hospitalization due to COVID-19.
 With the change to the endemic, we accept that COVID-19 will continue to circulate, but with vaccination, it can reduce the burden of illness to keep your family healthy.